You are here

 However, if surgery is needed, our surgeon will apply his advanced skills to perform the surgery, using our state-of-the-art technology.
 He'll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.

-Our doctor in Wichita and Scott City can assess and diagnose your condition and consult with you about what treatment approach may be best for you.
+Our doctor in Wichita can assess and diagnose your condition and consult with you about what treatment approach may be best for you.
 Sometimes, our hand doctor may consult with other doctors at Kansas Joint & Spine Specialists about your hand problem.
 This opportunity for experts to share knowledge and perspective is just one of the many benefits of being treated by the doctors at Kansas Joint & Spine Specialists.

 Contact us today to schedule an appointment with our doctor by phone at (316) 219-8299 or by using the request an appointment button below.
 We have convenient office locations in Wichita, Scott City, and El Dorado.